 The primary goal of the Demonstration Plant is to validate the Company's REEs extraction/separation process at a scale sufficient to provide design and performance data, as well as economic metrics for a potential follow-on, commercial-scale extraction/separation facility.
 In 2021, the partners announced completion of a financial award from the U.S. Department of Energy (DOE) Advanced Manufacturing Office in the amount of $22M.
 This money is dedicated to the design, permitting, licensing, construction and operation of the planned demonstration plant.
 Further, in November 2022, the Company was named a grant recipient from the Wyoming Energy Authority (WEA) for an additional $4.4M to support non-federal costs.
-Collectively, these funds will cover more than half of the expected $44M in costs.
+Collectively, these funds will cover more than half of the initial budget of $44M.

 As of early 2023, the development team and the DOE have completed design of the demonstration plant, which will be built in Upton, WY.
-The Nuclear Regulatory Commission (NRC) license was received in late July 2023, and the DOE NEPA review was completed in mid-November with construction expected to commence in the second half of 2023.
+The Nuclear Regulatory Commission (NRC) license was received in late July 2023, and the DOE NEPA review was completed in mid-November with construction expected to commence before the end of 2023.

 Planned REE Processing Demonstration Plant